Intrusive Thoughts Aren't What You Think They Are

 "In OCD, individuals experience intense distress associated with their intrusive thoughts and then feel compelled to carry out associated actions in a desperate attempt to stop the thought.
 It can be a debilitating condition for some," says Bishop.
 Individuals may obsess desperately over the intrusive thought or act out compulsions such as tapping or counting to rid themselves of the thought.

-"If you have had a thought that you’d like to play a joke on someone and carried this out for a laugh or to gain likes and views on TikTok, this is not an intrusive thought," adds Dr. Bishop.
-"It is wanted, intentional, and planned; quite literally the opposite to intrusive thoughts and impulsive behaviors."
+"If you have had a thought that you’d like to play a joke on someone and carried this out for a laugh or to gain likes and views on TikTok, this is not an intrusive thought," adds Dr Bishop.
+"It is wanted, intentional and planned; quite literally the opposite to intrusive thoughts and impulsive behaviours."

 Posting a TikTok about impulsively dyeing your hair or doing something silly in public and describing it as "my intrusive thoughts won" may seem inconsequential but as one Twitter user put it: "If my intrusive thoughts actually won I would be institutionalized for the rest of my life."